vamshing/ASA_DataFest_2015/README.md

 **Problem Statement**:Hypothesis Testing for the Shopping beahviour of Rural vs Urban Customer

-**Results:** We have proved that the rural shopper is under-represented in the user base,edmunds has and have given recommendations
+**Results:** We have proved that the rural shopper is under-represented in the user base of edmunds
+and have given recommendations

 **Award:** the **Honorary mention** by the data provider - ***edmunds.com***